The Baby Browning

 FABRIQUE NATIONALE D’ARMES DE GUERRE HERSTAL BELGIQUE

-Possibly in the late 1960’s or early 1970’s the slide legend was changed to fit on three lines:
+Possibly as early as 1962 the slide legend was changed to fit on three lines:

 FABRIQUE NATIONALE D’ARMES DE GUERRE